subspace/subnomicon/docs/consensus/consensus/farming.md

 6. Compute a KZG witness that the winning chunk belongs to a piece in the archived history.

 Finally, the farmer can propose a block with the attached solution and proof of a valid solution.

+## Difficulty Adjustment

+Similarly to Bitcoin, Dilithium uses an automatic difficulty adjustment mechanism to address fluctuations in network storage and keep block times relatively stable.
+Subspace targets a block time of approximately 6 seconds.
+The difficulty is adjusted every 2016 blocks based on the actual time it took to farm the previous 2016 blocks.